DX Heroes logo

 May 27, 2025

-Have you always wanted to have someone who perfectly completes your (programming) sentences for you?
-Get to know Cursor.
+Have you always wanted someone who finishes your (programming) sentences for you?
+Meet Cursor.

-What is Cursor?
-Cursor is an IDE, or code writing program, that has AI.
-It finishes the code you've written, does the refactoring for you, helps you find bugs, or creates APIs or components.
-It's such a tireless helper.
+So what is Cursor?
+Cursor is an IDE, a program for writing code, with AI built in.
+It finishes the code you have started, handles refactoring, helps you find bugs, and creates APIs or components.
+A tireless helper.

-If you haven't used Cursor yet but would like to get started, we've prepared an overview of the basic and advanced features it offers.
-You don't have to use all of them, of course, but with just a few features you can program much faster and more efficiently.
+If you haven't used Cursor yet but would like to start, we have put together an overview of the basic and advanced features it offers.
+You don't have to use all of them.
+Even a handful of them lets you code much faster and more efficiently.

-If you are currently using VS Code, switching to Cursor would be almost no change.
-In fact, Cursor is built on VS Code and you can even have all extensions and settings transferred from VS Code to Cursor after installation.
-However, you need to adapt to Cursor gradually, it can help speed up development but on the other hand the agent can change your code beyond recognition through a bad prompt or misunderstanding of the project context.
+Tip: If you currently use VS Code, switching to Cursor takes almost no effort.
+Cursor is built on VS Code, and after installation you can carry over all your extensions and settings from VS Code.
+Adapt to it gradually, though.
+It can speed up development, but a bad prompt or a misread of the project context can also let the agent change your code beyond recognition.

 Basic Instructions